istresearch/scrapy-cluster/docs/topics/advanced/productionsetup.rst

 **Zookeeper** - 3 nodes to help ensure Kafka is running smoothly, with a little overhead for the crawlers.
 These boxes typically can be all around or 'general' boxes; with decent IO, RAM, and disk.

 **Kafka** - 5 nodes to ensure your cluster is able to pump and read as much data as you can throw at it.
-Setting up Kafka can be its own art form, so you want to make sure your data packet size is fairly large, and that you make sure you settings on how much data you store are properly configured.
+Setting up Kafka can be its own art form, so you want to make sure your data packet size is fairly large, and that you make sure your settings on how much data you store are properly configured.
 These boxes rely heavily on the internal network, so high IO and no crawlers on these machines.

 **Redis** - 1 node, since Redis is an in memory database you will want a lot of RAM on this box.
 Your database should only become a problem if your periodic back up files are too large to fit on your machine.
 This means either that you cannot crawl fast enough and your database is filling up, or you have that much stuff to where it fills your disk.
 Either way, disk and RAM are the important things here